 Advertisement

-Renin is an essential element of the renin-angiotensin-aldosterone system, and it plays a vital role in regulating your blood pressure.
+You may not have known about renin until your level was abnormal.
+Now, you’re wondering if you should be concerned.
+Renin is important because it plays a vital role in regulating your blood pressure.
 There are many reasons for abnormal renin levels.
-Your healthcare provider can help identify the root cause and recommend the appropriate treatment.
+Talk to your healthcare provider.
+They can help identify the root cause and recommend the appropriate treatment.

 Advertisement